AaronSadlerUK/Our.Umbraco.UmbNav/README.md

 This package is supported on Umbraco 8.7+.

+### Features

+- Set maximum child levels
+- Hide menu items where `umbracoNaviHide` is true
+- Auto expand the backoffice menu tree on hover
+- Set the delay of the auto expand on hover (in ms)
+- Add `noopener`
+- Add `noreferrer`
+- Auto add child nodes when rendering on the front end
+- All menu items to be shown / hidden depending on member authentication status
+- Add custom CSS classes to each menu item in the backoffice
+- Display the property editor as full width in the back office (Hide the label)
+- Enter an image url, id, guid or udi for each menu item this will be converted to the relevant url on render

 ### Installation

-UmbNav is available from [Our Umbraco](https://our.umbraco.com/packages/backoffice-extensions/umbnav), [NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), or as a manual download directly from GitHub.
+UmbNav is available from [Our Umbraco (V8 only)](https://our.umbraco.com/packages/backoffice-extensions/umbnav), [NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), or as a manual download directly from GitHub.

 #### NuGet package repository
 To [install UI from NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), run the following command in your instance of Visual Studio.